jeffnerdy/cache-cleaner/README.md

 Keep in mind that after each **Clean** operation the paths in **to_be_cleaned.txt** will be removed from it.

-I highly advise that to check the paths in **to_be_cleaned.txt** before cleaning, so that it won’t accidentally delete a sensitive file or any other file that is required for your system to run properly.
+I highly advise to check the paths in **to_be_cleaned.txt** before cleaning, so that it won’t accidentally delete a sensitive file or any other file that is required for your system to run properly.